albertito/dnss/README.md

 dnss is a daemon for using DNS over HTTPS.

+It can act as a proxy, receiving DNS requests and resolving them using DNS-over-HTTPs (DoH).
+This can be useful to improve DNS security and privacy on laptops and small/home networks.

-It can act as a proxy (the most common use case), and as a server (in case you want end to end control).
+It can also act as a DoH server, in case you want end to end control.

 [![Build Status](https://travis-ci.org/albertito/dnss.svg?branch=master)](https://travis-ci.org/albertito/dnss)